 - WEIGHT: Under 7 pounds, preferably 4–6 pounds

 - HEIGHT: 9–10 inches

 Health Problems: Patellar luxation, open fontanel, hypoglycemia, hydrocephalus, distichiasis, hypothyroidism, portacaval shunt, deafness, shaker syndrome

 Although the Maltese is popular for its luxurious coat, its body structure, facial expression, and complete gait are essential components of the breed.
-This is a diminutive breed that possesses a solid, square body, shielded all over with long, flat, silky, white hair that hangs almost to the ground.
+This is a diminutive breed with a solid, square body, shielded all over with long, flat, silky, white hair that hangs almost to the ground.

 The countenance is gentle yet attentive.
 In addition, it is an energetic dog, with a carefree, smooth, flowing gait.
 The sturdy Maltese seems to float over the ground when scampering.